 The Query Response field is defined in Figure 9-1109 (Query Response field format).
 The Query Response field is a generic container dependent on the advertisement protocol specified in the Advertisement Protocol element and the query itself.
 In a multi-fragment query response, the response to the query posted on behalf of a requesting STA is fragmented such that each fragment to be transmitted fits within the MMPDU size limitation.

 When present in a GAS Comeback Response frame, the Multi-band element indicates the frequency band, operating class, and channel number to which the GAS Comeback Response frame applies.

+When present in a GAS Comeback Response frame, the GAS Extension element indicates a request to retransmit a GAS Query Request fragment.

 Editor: Please make the following changes to the paragraphs below.